nikspyratos/toybox/README.md

 [Fathom](https://usefathom.com) and [Plausible](https://plausible.io) are great options.
 If I had to choose: Fathom has more accessible pricing, and is made with Laravel!

+#### Data Analysis

+I highly recommend checking out [Metabase](https://metabase.com) for this.
+While it's fairly simple to make graphs/dashboards and track database metrics with Laravel/Filament, Metabase is more specialised for the task and separates concerns nicely.
+It can also be self-hosted!.

 #### Search

 [Algolia](https://www.algolia.com/) and [Meilisearch](https://www.meilisearch.com) are the ones supported by [Laravel Scout](https://laravel.com/docs/10.x/scout).
 Meilisearch can be self-hosted, but can be a handful to manage and would still cost a fair bit in storage/RAM requirements, so you might not save much in time & headaches over using cloud.